simp/simp-doc/docs/contributors_guide/maintenance/iso_release_procedures/Pre_Release_Checklist.rst

 --------------------------

-This check verifies that SIMP ISOs for CentOS 6 and CentOS 7 can be built from the local ``simp-core`` clone  and RPMs pushed to PackageCloud.
+This check verifies that SIMP ISOs for CentOS 6 and CentOS 7 can be built from the local ``simp-core`` clone  and RPMs pushed to the SIMP Download Server.

 For CentOS 6 and CentOS 7:

 #.
 Login to a machine that has `Docker`_ installed and the ``docker``